Text processing

 )

-Each alignment segment in the output JSON will then correspond to exactly one paragraph, and paragraph breaks will appear at the correct locations in the easysearch search interface.
+Using this tokenizer, each alignment segment in the output JSON will correspond to one paragraph, and paragraph breaks will appear at the correct locations in the easysearch search interface.

 Arbitrary tokenization